Support the Humanitarian Leaders Scholarship Fund

-Part scholarships are available for the Graduate Certificate of Humanitarian Leadership.
+Part scholarships are available for the Humanitarian Leadership Program.
 Scholarships are provided on a tiered basis, with students locally employed in target countries receiving the largest scholarships.
 Full details of the scholarships are provided at the time we recruit for each new intake.

-Limited additional half-scholarships will be available to support eligible students for the second half of the Graduate Certificate of Humanitarian Leadership, once you are participating in the course.
+Limited additional half-scholarships will be available to support eligible students for the second half of the Humanitarian Leadership Program, once you are participating in the course.
 These scholarships are awarded based on engagement and successful performance during the first half of the course, in addition to submission of a scholarship application at the end of the first residential unit.
 We encourage students to pro-actively seek financial support to facilitate their participation in the course.
 Previous students have been successful in securing support from local/international foundations, while others have successfully negotiated salary payment plans with employers.

 Higher Degree Research proposals.

 The Centre will consider Higher Degree Research (HDR) project proposals from suitably qualified academics, practitioners, and higher-degree research students with a keen interest in contributing to the Centre’s leading research in the humanitarian sector.